-4.12 The committee discussed the company's economic model and the ERG's critique of this model.
+4.11 The Committee discussed the company's economic model and the ERG's critique of this model.
 It heard from the clinical experts that the model captured the outcomes that were clinically relevant to chronic heart failure.
-The committee considered the company's model to be generally well structured, a good predictor of the PARADIGM-HF trial outcomes and noted it was of a similar structure to those previously published, including the model submitted during the development of NICE technology appraisal guidance on ivabradine for treating chronic heart failure.
-The committee noted that the company's model made use of patientlevel data in the base-case analysis, and that the ERG had considered this was not completely justifiable (see section 3.43).
+The Committee considered the company's model to be generally well structured, a good predictor of the PARADIGM-HF trial outcomes and noted it was of a similar structure to those previously published, including the model submitted during the development of NICE technology appraisal guidance on ivabradine for treating chronic heart failure.
+The Committee noted that the company's model made use of patientlevel data in the base-case analysis, and that the ERG had considered this was not completely justifiable.
 It understood that the company had developed the model allowing the user to run it using average patient characteristics in each cohort, and that the ERG's exploratory analyses had been carried out using this alternative approach.
-The committee considered there were advantages and disadvantages for both the patient-level and the cohort-model approaches, and it was aware that similar model outcomes were observed for both modelling approaches.
-The committee therefore considered that both the cohort model using average patient characteristics and the patient-level approach were acceptable.
-The committee concluded that the company's model was sufficiently robust for assessing the cost effectiveness of sacubitril valsartan.
+The Committee considered there were advantages and disadvantages for both the patient-level and the cohort-model approaches, and it was aware that in this case similar model outcomes were observed for both modelling approaches.

+The Committee therefore considered that both the cohort model using average patient characteristics and the patient-level approach were acceptable.
+The Committee concluded that the company's model was sufficiently robust for assessing the cost effectiveness of sacubitril valsartan.

-4.13 The committee considered the age of patients entering the economic model.
+4 1 2 The Committee considered the age of patients entering the economic model.
 It noted that the mean baseline age in the company's base case (64 years) reflected the PARADIGM-HF trial.
 It was aware that in exploratory analyses the ERG had adjusted the model to a mean baseline age of 75 years, and agreed that this more closely reflected the age of patients generally seen in clinical practice.
-It discussed the ERG's concerns that the modelling approach taken by the company resulted in an inflexible economic model, and that despite its adjustment to the baseline age, the model could not be changed to portray an older population at baseline in order to generalise the model results.
-It understood that the model was accurate in replicating the trial data, but that there were issues of face validity (such as 21-year olds having the same life expectancy as 87-year olds; see section 3.48).
-The committee heard from clinical experts that these findings could not be explained from a clinical perspective, and the committee agreed that there was some uncertainty as to whether the ERG's additional analysis in 75-year olds was fully reflective of the true costeffectiveness of sacubitril valsartan in an older population.
-The committee was aware that this issue was a result of the economic model being structured to closely reflect the population and outcomes from the PARADIGM-HF trial, and further recalled its concern about the sacubitril valsartan dose used in the trial.
-Nevertheless, the committee concluded that, despite the inflexibility of the company's economic model and the resulting constraints in generalising the model results to portray an older population, the ERG's use of a baseline age of 75 years was a reasonable attempt to generalise the model results to the heart failure population in England, and was appropriate for the purposes of decision-making.
+It discussed the ERG's concerns that the modelling approach taken by the company resulted in an inflexible economic model, and that despite its adjustment to the baseline age, the model could not be changed to portray an older population at baseline and generalise the model results.
+It understood that the model was accurate in replicating the trial data, but that there were issues of face validity (see section 3.48).
+The Committee heard from clinical experts that these findings could not be explained from a clinical perspective, and the Committee agreed that there was some uncertainty as to whether the ERG's additional analysis in 75-year olds was fully reflective of the true cost-effectiveness of sacubitril valsartan in an older population.
+The Committee was aware that this issue was a result of the economic model being structured to closely reflect the population and outcomes from the PARADIGM-HF trial, but recalled that it had accepted that the results of the PARADIGM-HF trial were relevant to routine clinical practice for a trial-eligible population (see section 4.3).
+The Committee concluded that, despite the inflexibility of the company's economic model and the resulting constraints in generalising the model results to portray an older population, the ERG's use of a National Institute for Health and Care Excellence Page 43 of 64 baseline age of 75 years was a reasonable attempt to generalise the model results to the heart failure population in England, and was appropriate for the purposes of decision-making.